okcoders/curriculum/Syllabus.md

 Above follows this [curriculum](https://www.freecodecamp.org/learn/back-end-development-and-apis/)

 ## 3 Month (14 weeks) Full-Time Bootcamp

 Full-Time bootcamp picks-up where part-time leaves off.

 ### Programming Principles to cover throughout

 - Researching, and learning something new
 - Debugging, and pushing through having difficulty completing something (getting stuck)
 - Stepping away, and knowing when to get another set of eyes
 - Staying curious and open to other ways of doing things, there are many ways to solve a problem
 - Give input but don't be opinionated
 - SOLID, YAGNI, other abstract design principles

-### Module 1: Intermediate Command Line and Docker (Week 1)
+### Module 1: Intermediate Command Line, Git, and Docker (Week 1)

 - All basic and intermediate commands
+- Git
 - Bash scripts
 - Running docker images
-- Creating an image

 ### Module 2: Typescript (Week 2)

 - Type signatures
 - Classes
 - Enums